bitsofcotton/p2/README.md

 # p2
-(i)  Categorize input stream and predict with them (with nonlinear ones), and do twice them to get constant then correct it.
+Categorize input stream and predict with them (with nonlinear ones), and do twice them to get constant then correct it.

 # Description:
 If we don't have better prediction with p0, p1, we categorize series of input and predict with them by catgp.